 Start by understanding the Cloud Platform Resource Hierarchy.
 It's important that you understand what the various resource containers are, how they relate to each other, and where the access boundaries are created.

-Cloud Identity and Access Management (Cloud IAM) provides unified control over permissions for GCP resources.
+Cloud Identity and Access Management (Cloud IAM) provides unified control over permissions for Google Cloud resources.
 You can manage access control by defining who has what access to resources.
 For example, you can control who can perform control-plane operations on your SAP instances, such as creating and modifying VMs, persistent disks, and networking.

 For more details about Cloud IAM, see the Overview of Cloud IAM.